openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 `"openshift.io/user-monitoring: false"` label on the namespace).
 * Cluster admins should be able to opt-out from supporting `AlertmanagerConfig` resources for user namespaces.
-* Cluster admins should be able to run a separated Alertmanager for user alerts.
+* Cluster admins should be able to run a separated Alertmanager for user alerts and the integration with the OCP console should be seamless.

 ### Non-Goals